-To cancel the assessment at any time, press the button on your Fitbit wrist-worn product.
+To cancel the assessment at any time, press the button on Fitbit Sense or swipe right on Fitbit Charge 5.
 A result is only provided after completing the 30-second ECG reading and data analysis.
 If you cancel the assessment prior to completion, a result won't be available.